Difference Between Badlands and Black Hills

 Main Differences Between Badlands and Black Hills

-1. Badlands are distinguished by bad weather, little water, and rugged terrain while the Black Hills are defined by whirling hills and plentiful trees.
+1. Badlands are distinguished by bad weather, little water, and rugged terrain, while whirling hills and plentiful trees define the Black Hills.

-3. Badlands is caused by overgrazing, pollution, and acid mine drainage whereas, Black Hills are caused by volcanic eruptions and eroded granite.
+3. Badlands is caused by overgrazing, pollution, and acid mine drainage, whereas volcanic eruptions and eroded granite cause the Black Hills.

 4. Types of rocks present in Badland are mudstones, clay stones, limestone, and volcanic ash meanwhile, the type of rocks present in the Black Hills are Shale, quartzite, granite, slate, and sandstone.